bvaughn/react-error-boundary/README.md

 ## What errors are caught?

-This package is built on top of React [error boundaries](https://react.dev/reference/react/Component#catching-rendering-errors-with-an-error-boundary), so it has all of the advantages and constraints of that API.
+This package is built on top of React [error boundaries](https://react.dev/reference/react/Component#catching-rendering-errors-with-an-error-boundary), so it follows React's rules for what errors are caught.

 Error boundaries catch errors thrown while rendering the tree below them.